AB-TR Flags

 See All Countries

-More than 90% of public transport buses in Sweden operate without fossil fuels; approximately 10% are fully electric, the rest use biofuel/HVO100.
-In Stockholm, it is aimed to make the entire bus fleet electric by 2035.
+A large portion of public transport buses across Sweden operate without fossil fuels.
+Approximately 10% are fully electric, while a significant portion of the remaining vehicles run on low-carbon fuels such as biofuel and HVO100.
+The country's goal is to make the bus fleet fully electric by 2035.

 E-Methanol Production in Shipping